veganaize/closure-compiler/FAQ.md

  * [My question isn't covered on this list!](#my-question-isnt-covered-on-this-list)

 ## Unexpected Output

+### My multi-line `goog.require` statements are getting ignored or stripped {#goog-require-ignored}

+The compiler needs to be able to quickly examine files to determine their dependencies, so it uses an early regex-based pass just to find the `goog.require` statements.
+The regex isn't smart enough to handle multi-line `goog.require` statements.

 ### The compiler crashes with `UnsupportedClassVersionError` or `Unsupported major.minor version 51.0`